nunomaduro/phpinsights/README.md

 ### Create or improve create a preset for your favorite framework

-Would you like to exclude a directory or remove a `Insight` for you favorite framework?
+Would you like to exclude a directory or remove an `Insight` for your favorite framework?
 You can add it in the following way:

 > In this example we are going to use the Laravel Framework.